rl1987/trickster.dev/tricksterblog/content/post/how-does-perimeterx-bot-defender-work.md

 the browser is rendering the page, Security Loader downloads and executes further JavaScript code called Security Module.
 It is retrieved from PerimeterX backend with some parameters on what tests to run in the browser.
 The purpose of Security Module is to look for things that may be useful as signal for automation and to check if browsers JavaScript environment isn't anomalous in some ways.
-Things that Security Module may check includes:
+Things that Security Module may check include:

 * JavaScript engine
 * HTML elements